 There are many appliances you need to run your home.
 During the warm season you may need an AC system or a heat pump.
 During the cold months, most homeowners require a furnace or air handler.
-Then there are washer and dryers, ranges, refrigerators…the list seems endless.
+Then there are washer and dryers, dishwashers, refrigerators…the list seems to go on forever.

 But a thing homeowners certainly know is they want hot water.
 Most homes have a water heater – or in some instances a boiler is used to heat up the water.
-Do you know which heating system your home uses to heat your water?
-Climate Control Service Experts Heating & Air Conditioning is here to help clarify the difference between the two heating systems.
+Do you know which heating system your home utilizes to heat your water?
+Climate Control Service Experts is here to help explain the difference between the two water heating systems.

 A water heater is a big tank that, that’s right, heats water.
-The heat is either created by burning gas or by utilizing electricity.
-A traditional water heater will heat the water and then store it at that temperature until the water is used, either for a hot shower, the washer loaded with towels, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters in the bottom of the tank so it can also be heated for use around your home.
+The heat is either generated by burning gas or by using electricity.
+A traditional water heater will heat the water and then hold it at that temperature until the water is used, either for a warm bath, the washer loaded with towels, or any other hot water need.
+As the hot water is used, fresh cold water enters in the bottom of the tank so it can also be heated for use around your home.

-A boiler, on the other hand, can heat water that is used to warm the home and give you hot water.
-Another type of boiler can heat the water until it actually turns into steam.
-The steam heats the water for the home but can also be dispersed throughout the home and give warm comfort through radiators.
-A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very adaptable heating systems that give you great comfort during the cold winter months.
-Newer boilers are also very energy efficient.
+A boiler, alternatively, can heat water that is used to warm the home and give you hot water.
+A different type of boiler can heat the water until it actually turns into steam.
+The steam will heat the water for the home but can also be dispersed throughout the home and give warm comfort through radiators.
+A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+Boilers are very adaptable heating systems that provide great comfort during the cold season.
+Today’s boilers are also very energy efficient.

-Can’t decide which water heating system is right for you?
-Call Climate Control Service Experts Heating & Air Conditioning in Mobile today and we’ll come out and provide you a no-charge in-home estimate.
+Can’t decide which water heating system is best for you?
+Call Climate Control Service Experts in Mobile today and we’ll come out and provide you a no-charge in-home estimate.